-Number of novel examples 1 3 5
+Number of presentations 1 3 5

-Figure 5: Fast Mapping Simulation Results.
-Both the Scene-Caption and Object-Word Networks displayed evidence for fast mapping, even from a single example, but only if presented at the middle or at the end of training.
-A slight benefit was observed for additional novel examples for the Object-Word Network too.
-However, in both cases, the presentation of the novel word at the beginning of training before seeing any other scenes, resulted in a failure to learn, consistent with a catastrophic forgetting explanation.
+Fig. 5.
+Fast mapping simulation results.
+Both the scene-caption and object-word networks displayed evidence for fast mapping, even from a single example, but only if presented at the middle or the end of training.
+A slight benefit was observed for additional presentations for the object-word network too.
+However, in both cases, the presentation of the novel word at the beginning of training before seeing any other scenes, resulted in a failure to learn.
 The dotted line represents chance accuracy, and error bars depict 95% confidence intervals.